dominickpastore/pymd4c/docs/contributing.rst

   is allowed, but with good reason.

-- If you add new functionality, it has a higher chance of being merged if you add additional documentation and tests for the new feature (but if you don't, that doesn't mean it will be automatically rejected).
+- If you add new functionality, it has a higher chance of being merged if you add additional documentation and tests for the new feature.

 - Pull requests need not be related to an existing issue, but if you submit one that is, you should reference the issue number somewhere in the pull request.